cloudfoundry/cf-deployment/README.md

 https://github.com/anEXPer/texts/blob/master/the-art-of-markdown.md>

 # cf-deployment

 **This repo is under initial development.
-This document describes the intended purpose and use of resources in this repo.
-We don't yet gurantee
-that this repo lives up to those promises.
 When we're more confident
 that we've achieved initial stability, this warning will be removed,